-- Level 1: Quoted prices in active markets for identical assets or liabilities; - Level 2: Quoted market prices for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other than quoted prices that are not observable - Level 3: Unobservable inputs for an asset or liability, to the extent observable inputs are not available
+• Level 1: Quoted market prices: Unadjusted quoted prices available in active markets for identical assets or liabilities

+- Level 2: Observable inputs: Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or - Level 3: Unobservable inputs that are significant to the fair value measurement.

-As of June 30, 2020, the College had the following recurring fair value measurements.
+As of June 30, 2021, the College had the following recurring fair value measurements.

 Fair Value Measurements Using

 Quoted Prices

-in Active Significant
+in Active

-Markets for Other Significant
+Markets for Significant Other Significant

-Identical Assets Observable Unobservable
+Identical Assets Observable Unobservab

-Investments by fair value level Total (Level 1) Inputs (Level 2) Inputs (Level 3)
+Investments by fair value level Total (Level 1) Inputs (Level 2) Input Inputs (Level 3)

-Local government issues \$ 5,244,895 \$ - \$ 5,244,895 \$ -
+Local government issues \$ 5,040,020 \$ - \$ 5,040,020 \$ -

-Total Investments by Fair Value Level \$ 5,244,895 \$ - \$ 5,244,895 \$
+Total Investments by Fair Value Level \$ 5,040,020 \$ - \$ 5,040,020 \$ -

 Interest rate risk.
 College policy limits investment maturities as a means to manage its exposure to fair value losses arising from increasing interest rates.
 The College's intent is to purchase investments that may be held until maturity.
 Unless matched to a specific cash flow, the College generally will not directly invest in securities maturing more than fifteen years from the date of purchase.
 The College manages its exposure to interest rate risk by limiting the duration of investment and structuring the maturity of investments to mature at various points in the year.
 The goal of the overall portfolio is to balance cash flow requirements, safety, liquidity, and yield.
 Interest rate risk is measured using the specific identification method.
-Investment maturities at June 30, 2020 is as follows:
+Investment maturities at June 30, 2021 is as follows:

-One Year or One to Five Fair Value Less Years Municipal Bonds \$ 5,244,895 \$ 1,235,710 4,009,185 Total Investments \$ 5,244,895 \$ 1,235,710 4,009,185
+One Year or One to Five Fair Value Less Years Municipal Bonds \$ 5,040,020 \$ 761,475 4,278,545 Total Investments \$ 5,040,020 \$ 761,475 4,278,545